 The Editorial Department, LLC is committed to protecting your privacy and providing a safe online experience for all of our clients and prospective clients.
-We will not release, trade, sell, or share private contact information with anyone, unless authorized to do so in the context of our agent matchmaking program.
+We will not release, trade, sell, or share private contact information with anyone, ever.

-All hardcopy materials submitted to us will be considered private property and will be disposed of subsequent to the rendering of our services, unless otherwise stipulated by you.
+All hard-copy materials submitted to us will be considered private property and will be disposed of subsequent to the rendering of our services, unless otherwise stipulated by the client.

-As a courtesy to our clients, electronic copies of original files sent to us for review and editing will be kept securely archived for a minimum of one year, unless otherwise stipulated by you.
+As a courtesy to our clients, electronic copies of original files sent to us for review and editing will be kept securely archived for a minimum of one year, unless otherwise stipulated by the client.

-The Editorial Department reserves the right to maintain an archive of all outgoing editorial memorandums and editing-related files and to use these files for internal recordkeeping and training purposes only.
+The Editorial Department reserves the right to maintain an archive of all outgoing editorial memoranda and editing-related files and to use these files for internal recordkeeping and training purposes only.

 Use of Information

-Various forms on our site may request that you give us contact information (such as your e-mail address), demographic information and profile data.
+Various forms on our site may request that you provide us contact information (such as your email address), demographic information, and profile data.
 Information submitted at the time of signing up for our service may be used for marketing and promotional purposes by The Editorial Department and its subsidiaries.
 Personally identifiable information is never sold or leased to any third parties.
-With your permission, we may use your contact information to send you information about our company and what we’re doing.
-You may always opt-out of receiving future mailings; see the Choice/Opt-out section below.

 Our site uses various forms for you to sign up and subscribe to our services.
-Contact information we collect from our forms (such as your e-mail address) is used to process your subscription requests.
-The contact information is also used to get in touch with you when necessary regarding your subscription(s).
+Contact information we collect from our forms (such as your email address) is used to process your subscription requests.
+The contact information is also used to communicate with you, when necessary, regarding your subscription(s).

-The Editorial Department may disclose user information in special cases when we have reason to believe that disclosing this information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference (either intentionally or unintentionally) with The Editorial Department’s rights or property, other Editorial Department website users, or anyone else that could be harmed by such activities.
+The Editorial Department may disclose user information in special cases, when we have reason to believe that disclosing this information is necessary to identify, contact, or bring legal action against someone who may be causing injury to or interfering with (either intentionally or unintentionally) The Editorial Department’s rights or property, other Editorial Department website users, or anyone else who could be harmed by such activities.

 Security for all personally identifiable information is extremely important to us.
-Unfortunately, no data transmission over the Internet can be guaranteed to be 100% secure.
-As a result, while we strive to protect your personal information, The Editorial Department, LLC cannot ensure or warrant the security of any information you transmit to us or from our online services, and you do so at your own risk.
+Unfortunately, no data transmission over the Internet is guaranteed to be 100% secure.
+As a result, while we strive to protect your personal information, The Editorial Department, LLC cannot ensure or warrant the security of any information you transmit to us or from our online services, and you engage in these activities at your own risk.
 Once we receive your transmission, we make our best effort to ensure its security on our systems.

-Cookies are pieces of information that a website transfers to an individual’s computer hard drive for record keeping purposes.
+Cookies are pieces of information that a website transfers to an individual’s computer hard drive for recordkeeping purposes.
 Cookies are used to track visits to our site and to personalize the site for new and current subscribers.
-Cookies enable us to, among other things, save your passwords and preferences for you.
+Among other things, cookies enable us to save your passwords and preferences for you.
 Cookies are restricted for use only on our site, and do not transfer any personal information to any other party.
-Most browsers are initially set up to accept cookies; however, you can reset your browser to refuse all cookies or indicate when a cookie is being sent.
-(Note: you will need to consult the help area of your browser application for instructions.)
+Most browsers are initially set up to accept cookies; however, you can reset your browser to refuse all cookies or to indicate when a cookie is being sent.
+(See your browser’s help menu for instructions.)
 If you choose to disable your cookies setting or refuse to accept a cookie, some parts of The Editorial Department’s website will not function properly or may be considerably slower.
-For example, without cookies, you will not be able to set personalized preferences or you may have difficulty completing our forms or submitting information to our site.
+For example, without cookies, you will not be able to set personalized preferences, or you may have difficulty completing our forms or submitting information to our site.

 Use of IP Addresses